Design Studio 11 Master of Architecture (MArch RIBA Part 2)

 Dusan Decermic is an experienced practitioner and academic, with multiple leading roles in curriculum delivery and design studio teaching at MA level of study.

-Clare Carter ran her own practice for over ten years, specialising in one-off private residential designs, after previous experience in large practices designing for housing and healthcare.
+Clare Carter ran her own practice for over ten years, specialising in one-off private residential designs, after previous experience in large practices designing housing and healthcare.
 Clare has taught architectural design for many years, while her first degree in social anthropology continues to influence her approach.

 Archive of DS11’s work from previous years: